leihuang23/leihuang.me-source/content/posts/ai-has-no-understanding.md

 (Blah blah enthusiastic and self-assured rubbish)
 {{</assistant>}}

-Of course, Gemini couldn't help — the coordinates I provided never appeared online and pattern-matching was doomed to fail.
+Of course, Gemini couldn't help — the coordinates I provided never appeared on the internet and pattern-matching was doomed to fail.
 Unless Gemini wrote a dedicated program to deterministically improve my handwriting, there was no way it could help me.
 Yet, Gemini confidently provided rubbish coordinates.

 We continued until I realized I'd asked a dumb question.